simonteozw/tp/docs/UserGuide.md

 | INDEX | 1|
 |DATE| **Mon 17:00-18:00** |

-<br>1.
-Look for the lesson's index which is on the left of the lesson.
+1. Look for the lesson's index which is on the left of the lesson.
-<br>2.
-To add, type `L edit 1 d/MON 17:00-18:00` into the command box.
+2. To add, type `L edit 1 d/MON 17:00-18:00` into the command box.
-<br>3.
-Press `Enter` to execute.
+3. Press `Enter` to execute.
-<br>4.
-The Result Display will show the success message and you should see your lesson updated in the Upcoming tab as well as the MA1101R module tab.
+4. The Result Display will show the success message and you should see your lesson updated in the Upcoming tab as well as the MA1101R module tab.

 ![EditLessonOutcome](images/UG/EditLessonOutcome.png)
 _Figure 11 - Example outcome of editing a lesson_

-### 5.2.4 Delete
+### 5.2.4 Delete a Lesson <a name="lesson-delete"></a>
 Sometimes, you might want to delete a particular lesson, probably since you've added it by mistake, or you hate it so much you want to forget its existence.
 This is the command to do so.

 Format: `L delete INDEX`

 Example: To delete a lesson, follow these instructions.

-<br>1.
-Look for the lesson's index which is on the left of the lesson.
+1. Look for the lesson's index which is on the left of the lesson.
-<br>2.
-Type `L delete 1` into the command box.
+2. Type `L delete 1` into the command box.
-<br>3.
-Press `Enter` to execute.
+3. Press `Enter` to execute.
-<br>4.
-The Result Display will show a success message and you should see your lesson disappear.
+4. The Result Display will show a success message and you should see your lesson disappear.

-(TODO: ADD DELETE LESSON OUTCOME)
-_Figure ? - Example outcome of deleting a lesson_

 ![DeleteLessonOutcome](images/UG/DeleteLessonOutcome.png)
 _Figure 12 - Example outcome of deleting a lesson_

 ## 5.3 Task <a name="task"></a>

 Managing all your tasks can be so stressful!
 TrackIt@NUS helps alleviate that stress with our built-in Task Manager !
 To view all your tasks, simply click on the upcoming tab as shown below.